srebughini/ASALI/README.md

-**ASALI** is an open-source software for solving gas thermodynamic and transport properties, catalytic reactors and chemical equilibrium calculations.
+**ASALI** is an open-source code for solving gas thermodynamic and transport properties, catalytic reactors and chemical equilibrium calculations.
 **ASALI** is based on **CANTERA** open-source suite, **EIGEN** libraries and **GTKMM** libraries. **CANTERA** estimates the thermodynamic and transport properties based on the kinetic gas theory and NASA database, **EIGEN** libraries manage the complex numerical part of **ASALI** and **GTKMM** libraries handles the graphical interface.

 ## 1. Ubuntu Version